bisectracky/verse-scra/README.md

 ### The Mining Experience

-1. **Choose Your Planet**: Each planet in the Zephyr System offers unique mining opportunities.
+1. **Choose Your Planet**: Each of the 8 planets offers unique visual themes and mining opportunities.
 While currently all planets use the same prize structure, future updates will bring planet-specific resources and bonuses.

 2. **Start Your Expedition**: Purchase a mining operation for 1 VERSE (Polygon) or 1 USDC (Base).
 This mints an NFT ticket representing your mining claim.